Loading...

 EPL webinar

-Join the EPL webinar on The Triple Planetary Crisis: The Role of Scholars and the Decision-makers.
-It's scheduled on June 5, 2023, the occasion of the World Environment Day.
-This webinar will be led by the EPL Editor-in-Chief Bharat H. Desai, PhD, and a panel of eminent scholars and practitioners.
-Read on for details and free registration.
-Space is limited, so book your place without delay!
+Watch the recording of the EPL webinar on The Triple Planetary Crisis: The Role of Scholars and the Decision-makers.
+It was scheduled on June 5, 2023, the occasion of the World Environment Day.
+This webinar was led by the EPL Editor-in-Chief Bharat H. Desai, PhD, and a panel of eminent scholars and practitioners.

 The Triple Planetary Crisis: The Role of Scholars and the Decision-makers